 Step 2: I merged these data points with their corresponding results, quantified them, and put everything into one database.

 Step 3.
 Finally, I used the data to train a machine learning model, to be used as my software for predicting upcoming soccer games.

 Of course, the nature of a soccer match is that it is unpredictable.
 I guess that’s why we love the game, right?

-Still, I was somewhat obsessed with the naive notion that I, armed with a data-driven machine learning model, would be able to predict games better than I usually would.
+Still, I was somewhat obsessed with the naïve notion that I, armed with a data-driven machine-learning model, could predict games better than I usually would.
 At that point, I based most of my sports bets on emotions (“gut feelings”) rather than actual data.